aces/Loris/modules/media/README.md

 Media files are displayed if and only if the files were uploaded to a site within the logged in user's own site affiliations.

+In order to receive media upload digest notifications, the user needs permission:

+- `media_upload_digest`: gives user the ability to enable media upload digest notifications from `my preferences`

 ## Configurations

 The following configuration is necessary for the media module to function